romanenkova95/td_for_cpd/README.md

 ## KL-CPD for video.

-The training and test process for main model is placed in 'kl-cpd-example-with-test.ipynb' notebook.
+The training and test process for main model is placed in `kl-cpd-example-with-test.ipynb` jupyter notebook.

 ## Experiments with Tensor Layer.